dfebs/dfebs/README.md

 # Daniel Febles - AKA dfebs
 ## About Me
 My name's Daniel and I like doing computer stuff.
-And also outside stuff.
+Outside stuff is pretty neat too.
 They tell me maintaining a good life balance is necessary for your health or something, so I try and do that.
 It works to decent enough success.
-That's really about it!
 Check out my [website](https://dfebs.com) where I talk about things that I think are interesting!

 ## Ask me about...
 1. **Nodejs automated testing for web applications**.
 This is where I make my living on the day to day.
 This includes both frontend and backend.